SAP-archive/cloud-samples-itelo/README.md

 * Test the UI by choosing *Run -> Run as -> SAP Fiori Launchpad Sandbox* from the context menu of the app folder.
 Click on the app tile to launch the application.

----

 ## Known Issues

 * The read only field _Availability_ is enabled occasionally when creating a new Product.

-* While using SAP HANA 2.0 SPS 0, requesting reviews on the product object page will cause a CDSRuntimeException.INTERNAL_ERROR.
+* Requesting reviews on the product object page causes a CDSRuntimeException.INTERNAL_ERROR when using SAP HANA 2.0 SPS 0.

----
+## Support

+This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

 ## License